00dc/bitcoin_thief/README.md

 To those interested his video is here: https://www.youtube.com/watch?v=ljXhijQU9Rk

+Another important note, please do not actually spread this to users, it is merely for educational purposes.
+I am not responsible for your actions.

 This in no means is meant to be a functional virus.
 It is merely a POC.

 At the moment, code consumes as high as 30% CPU resources on my Intel i7 8565U CPU.
 Maybe you can try and optimize this?